3dcitydb/3dcitydb/README.md

 To create a new database instance of the 3D City Database, simply execute the `CREATE_DB.bat` batch script under Windows respectively the `CREATE_DB.sh` shell script under UNIX/Linux/MacOS environments.
-These scripts are available for both Oracle and PostgreSQL and can be found in the subfolders "3dcitydb/ oracle/ShellScripts" and "3dcitydb/postgresql/ShellScripts".
+These scripts are available for both PostgreSQL and Oracle and can be found in the subfolders "3dcitydb/ postgresql/ShellScripts" and "3dcitydb/oracle/ShellScripts".

 The connection details for your database account have to be edited in the `CONNECTION_DETAILS` script prior to running the `CREATE_DB` script (or any